 Surfer SEO has taken the marketing world by storm since its release just a couple of years ago.
 Other tools perform similar functions, but it’s no surprise that Surfer has become one of the favourites among marketers.
 It’s devilishly simple to use and offers up just the right amount of information we need to improve our content.
 If we want more, we can get it, but Surfer’s interface and workflow means that we can perform plenty of optimisation tasks that used to take hours, in minutes.

-I’ve been using the tool for a year now, and here are some valuable tips that might save you some time and generate new ideas when exploring the world of on-page optimization.
+I’ve been reviewing the Surfer SEO tool for a year now, and here are some valuable tips that might save you some time and generate new ideas when exploring the world of on-page optimization.

 Review & Audit Before Publishing

-If you want to audit a blog post that you haven’t published yet, there’s really only one option: create a new query in the Surfer Content Editor.
+If you want to audit a blog post that you haven’t published yet, there’s really only one option: create a new query in the Surfer SEO Content Editor.
 However, on most plans, there’s a limit on Content Editor queries.
-They are resource intensive, so the team at Surfer are not giving them away cheaply.
+They are resource-intensive, so the team at Surfer are not giving them away cheaply.

 But there is another way to do it.
 This is a sort of hack but it works pretty well.